wacncontent/CustomizeTool/removeCommentOutput/articles/biztalk-services/integration-hybrid-connection-overview.md

 ## What is a hybrid connection

 Hybrid Connections are a feature of Azure BizTalk Services.
-Hybrid Connections provide an easy and convenient way to connect the Web Apps feature in Azure App Service (formerly Websites) and the Mobile Apps feature in Azure App Service (formerly Mobile Services) to on-premises resources behind your firewall.
+Hybrid Connections provide an easy and convenient way to connect the web sites feature in Azure Websites (formerly Websites) and the Mobile Apps feature in Azure Websites (formerly Mobile Services) to on-premises resources behind your firewall.

 ![Hybrid Connections][HCImage]

 Hybrid Connections benefits include:

-- Web Apps and Mobile Apps can access existing on-premises data and services securely.
+- web sites and Mobile Apps can access existing on-premises data and services securely.
-- Multiple Web Apps or Mobile Apps can share a Hybrid Connection to access an on-premises resource.
+- Multiple web sites or Mobile Apps can share a Hybrid Connection to access an on-premises resource.
 - Minimal TCP ports are required to access your network.
 - Applications using Hybrid Connections access only the specific on-premises resource that is published through the Hybrid Connection.
 - Can connect to any on-premises resource that uses a static TCP port, such as SQL Server, MySQL, HTTP Web APIs, and most custom Web Services.

 	> [AZURE.NOTE] TCP-based services that use dynamic ports (such as FTP Passive Mode or Extended Passive Mode) are currently not supported.

-- Can be used with all frameworks supported by Web Apps (.NET, PHP, Java, Python, Node.js) and Mobile Apps (Node.js, .NET).
+- Can be used with all frameworks supported by web sites (.NET, PHP, Java, Python, Node.js) and Mobile Apps (Node.js, .NET).
-- Web Apps and Mobile Apps can access on-premises resources in exactly the same way as if the Web or Mobile App is located on your local network.
+- web sites and Mobile Apps can access on-premises resources in exactly the same way as if the Web or Mobile App is located on your local network.
 For example, the same connection string used on-premises can also be used on Azure.

 Hybrid Connections also provide enterprise administrators with control and visibility into the corporate resources accessed by hybrid applications, including: